Polarons in Binary Bose-Einstein Condensates: Effective Hamiltonian

-describe the binary BEC with intraspecific interaction. $\Omega$ is the volume of the condensates. $\epsilon_{j,k}=\hbar^2 k^2/(2m_j)$ and $m_j$ are the kinetic energy and mass for each component respectively. $V_{jj}$ are intraspecific interactions.
+Here, $\Omega$ is the volume of the condensates. $\epsilon_{j}=\hbar^2 k^2/(2m_j)$ and $m_j$ are the kinetic energy and mass for each component respectively.
 Here, $j=1, 2$.
-The term of $H_{12}$,
+The term of $H_{12}$ represents the intercomponent interaction for the two-component BEC,

-contains interspecific interaction for the two-component BEC. $V_{12}$ is the interaction of the two kinds of bosons. $H_{IB}$ is Fr\"{o}hich term with the coupling of impurity and bosons,
+In addition, $V_{jj}$ represents intracomponent interactions. $V_{12}$ is the intercomponent interaction.
+The term $H_{IB}$ represents the Fr\"{o}hlich term that couples the impurity with the bosons,